Justin-Bytes-Code/CS-255_7-3_Project_Two_Submission/README.md

 Explain how each component of your design meets the client’s needs.
 Use nontechnical language to communicate your ideas.
 Clearly articulate your designs with polished grammar and sufficient detail.

+---

+**Questions**
+(This is for a homework assignment you do not need to read this)

+1. Briefly summarize the DriverPass project.
+Who was the client?
+What type of system did they want you to design?

+In this project I was tasked to work for a small consulting company that designs systems.
+My client was DriverPass an upcoming driving school who wanted to offer test, training, and appointments for their driving students.
+It was up to me to show this information in a presentable way for the client to understand it as well as the development team to use this information and design a system.
+After a long consulting section where I had to gather information from a client I then made multiple charts documenting the experience.

+2. What did you do particularly well?

+Something I believe I did well was creating charts in simplistic ways for people who aren't tech-literate.
+Anyone on the development team or on the product owner side could look at the charts and make sense of most if not all of the information being portrayed.

+3. If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?

+The one part I would select would be the presentation.
+With the rigidness of the assignment I had to use a template for creating the power point.
+This leads to the powerpoint looking very plain and I believe if I was able to rework it in my own way I could make it look a lot nicer with better graphs as well as more slides to just in general explain more.

+4. How did you interpret the user’s needs and implement them into your system design?
+Why is it so important to consider the user’s needs when designing?

+I was able to know the users needs by having a document of the initional informational gathering step.
+Going forward I think it's imporant that you have some form of documentation while gatherting information from a client.
+This allows you to ensure you adding everything the client wants in their program.
+The user's needs are extreamly imporant in the designing of this program as they are the customers for your company.
+Just like how if you have an allergy you would hope the chef doesn't use what your allergic too in the meal the same can be said about software development.
+When developing software it's imporant for you to only add what's needed and requested as adding to many features could lead to Product Owners feeling upset or unheard.

+5. How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?

+Personally when designing software I like to take the top down design.
+I like to get a bigger picture of everything needed and slowly break it down into more manageable chunks.
+Doing it this way allows for developers to know excactly what the end goal is and allows them the flexability to adapt and change my blueprint if they would like.
+For Instance:

+I want to create a Feature in a game where Players can store items First we would need to create an inventory for the player Second we need to figure out how the player picks up objects.
+Third we need to figure out what the item convention will be named.